This research has four main objectives:

 Use Case 2: Citizens and Democracy

-- Cryptographic standards differ from the ordinary rule of law in that, although once they are in place they are legally semi-binding, they come to dominate not through a normal process of democratic deliberation, but rather through a struggle for dominance (Gijsbers et al. 2019, 19) (WP4).
-Furthermore, because standards are not fully binding, understanding the ensuing societal dynamics requires a good understanding of the considerations that could bring stakeholders to not follow such standards, or to issue their own.
-Such understanding can be achieved through empirical research among the actors involved.
-These empirical data will then allow us to analyse the dynamics between stakeholders that results from the introduction of QSC standards.
-What are the geopolitical implications of the QSC transition, and in particular with regards to the introduction of QSC standards?
+- Understanding the societal and (geo)political implications of QSC protocols and standards for online messaging services can be achieved through empirical research among the actors involved.
+These empirical data allow us to analyse the dynamics between stakeholders that result from the introduction of QSC standards.
+What are the (geo)political implications of the QSC transition in online communication, and in particular with regards to the introduction of QSC protocols for secure interoperable messaging services?
 Does the stakeholders dynamics suggest that a few central players will dominate the market, effectively acquiring a monopoly position comparable to that of Big Tech companies?
 What policies can incentivize the implementation of societal feedback on the standards?

 Scientific impact